asjadnaqvi/COVID19-European-Regional-Tracker/README.md

 ## Challenges with data access

 * Almost all countries in Europe showcase COVID-19 data in the form of choropleth maps and trend graphs.
-Access to data behind these visualizations varies from country to country which can be stored on various platforms ranging from official government websites, national statistical agencies, and health ministries.
-Some countries also just export it to third-party repositories, for example, ArcGIS Hub and GitHub.
+Access to data behind these visualizations varies from country to country.
+The responsibility of providing the data ranges from official government websites, to national statistical agencies, and to health ministries.
+While countries host the data on these websites, some just export it to third-party repositories, for example, [ArcGIS Hub](https://hub.arcgis.com/) and [GitHub](https://github.com/).
 As a result, each country has to be dealt with individually.
-While most countries allow some form of access to regional data, others do not release this information publicly.
-In case of the latter, one can likely find data scraped from websites on platforms like GitHub.
+While most countries allow access to regional data in some form, others do not release this information publicly.
+In case of the latter, one can likely find data scraped from websites especially on platforms like GitHub.

-* Information provided by countries is not consistent.
-Not all countries release data on deaths, tests performed, hospitalization rates, vaccnication rates, and by gender and age breakdowns.
-Thus this database, currently only focuses on cases reported, even though for most countries other information exists in the raw files as well.
-This will be added here soon.
+* Information provided by countries is also not consistent.
+Not all countries release regional data on deaths, tests performed, hospitalization rates, vaccination rates, or information by gender and age groups.
+Therefore, this database currently only focuses on reported cases, even though for most countries other information exists in the raw files as well.
+These can be easily extracted from the scripts provided.